-My spectrograph does not have a reference spectrum and does not have a means of determining the precise angular position of the grating.
+My MRS135 spectrograph does not have a reference spectrum and does not have a means of determining the precise angular position of the grating.
 (The recent addition of micrometer adjustment of the rotation of the diffraction grating does give a good indication of the wavelength, but is not sufficiently precise to determine exact correspondence between pixel position and wavelength).
 Hence, it can be difficult at times to determine the wavelengths of lines, corresponding to their pixel positions.
-Even spectrographs which have micrometer-controlled grating angles would not be precise in their estimates, though they are useful for giving very close estimates.
+My MRS135 spectrograph does now have micrometer-controlled grating angles but these would not be precise in their estimates, though it is useful for dialling up the wavelengths desired .

 The method I use is to try to identify certain lines of known wavelengths and to use these to estimate the wavelengths of other lines at given pixel positions.

 It is also important to know how reliable are one’s estimates and this involves a branch of statistics known as regression.
 The dispersion of the spectrograph is not perfectly linear, i.e. it varies slightly depending on the pixel position, but a relationship which is linear can be found and then Linear regression can be used.
 For the relationship which produces linearity, I make use of the specifications of the spectrograph and the central wavelength of the image and then use linear regression on the known lines to estimate the unknown wavelengths and their reliability.
 A good textbook on regression is Probability and Statistics for Engineers and Scientists, by Walpole & Myers, Macmillan, 1972.

 Below, I will give a link to an Excel spreadsheet for performing the regression and a link to a spectral image of α Ori, Betelgeuse.
 The image itself is not the best and was taken using a predecessor of the MRS135.
 However, many lines can be identified and the results appear to be reliable.

 To use linear regression, I have introduced the variable X’, where X ‘ = λ /(C.Cos(β)) , where C is the constant 10000p/(k.m.f2) .
 (X’ is the dependent variable, usually denoted by y in a general discussion of regression.)